iwoork/homeforpup/docs/mobile/BABEL_ISOLATION_COMPLETE.md

 # Babel Isolation Complete ✅

 ## Summary
 Successfully isolated Babel to ONLY the React Native iOS app.
-The Next.js web apps (breeder-app, adopter-app) do NOT have Babel dependencies.
+The Next.js web apps (breeder-app, dog-parent-app) do NOT have Babel dependencies.

 ## What Was Done